What Is Miro?

 There's a reason 100 million people use this platform.
 The infinite canvas is genuinely powerful, the template library saves hours of setup time, and the AI tools are evolving from nice-to-have to genuinely useful.
 The collaboration experience — watching your team's cursors move across a shared board in real time — creates an energy that no document or spreadsheet can match.
 Miro was named a Leader in the IDC MarketScape for Team Collaboration and scores 4.7 out of 5 on both G2 (11,000+ reviews) and Capterra (1,675 reviews).

 The honest tradeoffs are price and complexity.
-Keep an eye on seat counts when sharing boards externally, start with the Starter plan at $8 per user per month rather than jumping to Business, and take the 14-day free trial before committing.
+Watch your seat counts carefully when sharing boards externally, start with the Starter plan at $8 per user per month rather than jumping to Business, and take the 14-day free trial before committing.
 For any small business that runs on ideas and teamwork, Miro earns its spot in your tool stack.

 Miro FAQ